 Sedona and Prescott are very different towns.
 Whilst Sedona is all about the magnificent red rock scenery, Prescott has pine forests, lakes and a charming historic town.

-Sedona is very touristy and often gets busy especially in the main uptown area.
-Prescott on the other hand gets nowhere near as busy and doesn’t feel very touristy.
+I found that Sedona was very touristy (almost annoyingly so) and it often got really busy especially in the main uptown area.
+Prescott, on the other hand, was nowhere near as busy and didn’t feel very touristy at all.

-Most of the shops in Sedona are souvenir shops and typical tourist shops that don’t feel very authentic.
-Prescott, however, has a charming town that feels much more ‘real’ and not overly commercial.
+Prescott, however, had a really charming town that felt much more ‘real’ and not overly commercial.

-Most people rate Sedona as having much better scenery than Prescott.
-In fact, Sedona has some of the most beautiful scenery in the country.
+In fact, Sedona actually has some of the most beautiful scenery in the whole country.
 The red-rock buttes are unparalleled and Prescott just doesn’t have anything like it.

-Sedona has a much wider range of activities and things to do from hiking to ATV off-roading and even helicopter rides over the desert.
+I also noticed that Sedona had a much wider range of activities and things to do from hiking to ATV off-roading and even helicopter rides over the desert.

-Prescott doesn’t have as much choice but there’s still plenty of things to do including hiking, kayaking and canoeing.
+Prescott definitely didn’t have as much choice but there was still plenty of things to do including hiking, kayaking and canoeing.

 Prescott is much bigger than Sedona in terms of area.
 Prescott covers 117.1km2 whereas Sedona covers just 47.4km2.